koushika3/Social-distance-detector/README.md

  1. We have added a parameter called Risk Factor(RF = #people within unsafe distance/ #people)

  2. We store Timestamp and RF every second in a CSV file, which can be used for further analysis.

+--> social_dist_bolt_sms.py

+ Furthermore, in this program we have integrated Bolt IoT Wifi module to give out an alarm whenever the RF > 0.3.

+ This alarm will alert the people to maintain the social diatance.
+Once RF <= 0.3 the alarms stops ringing.

+ Also, if the RF > 0.5 concerned authorites will be alerted via SMS facility in our program.

+ In Addition to that, we are storing RF and Timestamp in MySQL database in this program instead of a CSV file.